2019 Bulgarian local elections: First round

 The first round of the election took place on October 27.
 The electoral commission ordered the seizure of all preference vote ballots in the town of Pleven due to what it deemed a "technical error".

 The ruling GERB party's campaign announced that it would ask Bulgaria's electoral authorities to punish television broadcaster BTV for airing footage which GERB deemed to have negatively affected their electoral result during the voting day.
 BTV stated that they would refuse to comment before they receive a copy of the complaint.

-The IMRO party complained of what they deemed to be "vote buying, voter intimidation and harassment".
-IMRO's candidate in Plovdiv decried what he deemed to be "monsterous" electoral manipulation and stated that he would refer the matter to Bulgarian public prosecution.
+VMRO complained of what they deemed to be "vote buying, voter intimidation and harassment".
+VMRO's candidate in Plovdiv decried what he deemed to be "monsterous" electoral manipulation and stated that he would refer the matter to Bulgarian public prosecution.

 Maya Manolova's campaign raised concerns over what they deemed to be "organized vote buying" in favour of Fandakova in three of Sofia's districts, pointing to large discrepancies between the candidates in several electoral sections, in which Fandakova has 10 times more votes than all other candidates combined, despite polling at around 30% in opinion polls and not being native to those districts.
 Manolova later alleged that the "entire Bulgarian underground was mobilized" to engage in widespread electoral fraud in favour of her opponent Yordanka Fandakova from the ruling GERB party.
 Fandakova denied the allegations and stated that it would be impossible for her to win the Sofia election via vote buying.

 Three cases of major fraud were investigated in the town of Byala Slatina, in which undefined figures broke the secrecy of the ballot by observing which candidates voters were casting their ballot for.
 In addition, hundreds of voters voted in special mobile voting booths using allegedly fake medical documents.
 Some of these voters admitted that they were illiterate, that they had no real medical documents and that the voting booth officials "helped them secretly" to make a decision on whom to vote for.
 An illegally unsealed ballot box was also allegedly found to have been used during the voting process in the town.